TommasoSorgente/fSUM/README.md

 git clone --recursive https://github.com/TommasoSorgente/FESA
 ```

-FESA can be built by running CMake by running the following instructions.
+FESA can be built through CMake by running the following instructions.
 The executable will be available in `${REPO_ROOT}/build`, being `${REPO_ROOT}` the folder where this `README.md` lies.

 ```